St4NNi/jam-rs/README.md

 ## Positional follow-up with `jam trace`

-`jam trace` is an optional follow-up for one plasmid query across many candidate metagenomes.
+`jam trace` is an optional follow-up for one query sequence across many candidate metagenomes.
 It uses an existing `.jam` metagenome index, then retrieves positional evidence from JMA v1 archives or raw assembly resources: